 If there isn’t an active deployment and no files are queued for deployment, a file save triggers an immediate deployment.

-If you enable deploy on save while working against a scratch org, the context of the extension is package development model.
-This means that every time you save a file, SFDX: Push Source to Default Scratch Org is initiated and runs
+If you enable deploy on save while working against a source-tracked org, every time you save a file, SFDX: Push Source to Default Org is initiated and runs

 force:source:push under the hood.
-In org development model that works with non-source-tracked-orgs, every file save initiates SFDX: Deploy Source to Org, which runs
+For non-source-tracked orgs, every file save initiates SFDX: Deploy Source to Org, which runs

 Detect Conflicts At Sync